-3.6.1 Anti-Fraud and Corruption Policy

-The Council has an Anti-fraud and Corruption Policy and maintains a culture that will not tolerate fraud or corruption.
-It is the responsibility of the Executive Head of Finance to maintain the Council's Anti-fraud and Corruption Policy.

-3.6.2 In accordance with the Council's Whistle Blowing Policy, all suspected irregularities must be reported in the first instance to line management, or failing this to any Executive Head or Head of Service, the Monitoring Officer, Audit Commission, the external auditors, or the Audit, Counter Fraud and Corporate Enforcement Manager.
-The HR Manager and the Head of Legal Services are responsible for its maintenance and operation.

-3.6.3.
-Declaration of Interests

-To avoid giving rise to suspicion about the honesty and integrity of the Council or its employees, or giving the impression of corruption or improper behaviour, all interests of a personal and/or financial nature with external bodies or persons who have dealings with the Council, or any other interests which could conflict with an officer's duties, must be declared in in accordance with the Code of Conduct for Officers.

-- 3.6.4 Officers must be cautious regarding offers of gifts and hospitality as acceptance can give the impression of improper behaviour or favour.
+- 3.6.1 The Council has an Anti-fraud and Corruption Policy and maintains a culture that will not tolerate fraud or corruption.
+It is the responsibility of the Head of Human Resources to maintain the Council's Anti-fraud and Corruption Policy. - 3.6.2 In accordance with the Council's Speaking UpPolicy, all suspected irregularities must be reported in the first instance to line management or failing this to any Executive Head or Head of Service, the Monitoring Officer, the Council's external auditors, or the Internal Audit Manager.
+The Head of Human Resources is responsible for the maintenance and operation of the Speaking Up Policy. - 3.6.3 To avoid giving rise to suspicion about the honesty and integrity of the Council or its employees, or giving the impression of corruption or improper behaviour, all interests of a personal and/or financial nature with external bodies or persons who have dealings with the Council, or any other interests which could conflict with an officer's duties, must be declared in accordance with the Code of Conduct for Officers. - 3.6.4 Officers must be cautious regarding offers of gifts and hospitality as acceptance can give the impression of improper behaviour or favour.
 The Council's Code of Conduct for Officers explains how offers of gifts and hospitality are to be dealt with, including what can or cannot be accepted and what must be declared.
-The Chief Executive must ensure that a gift register is established and maintained. - 3.6.5 All Council officers and elected members are required to complete a declaration of interest form annually.
-This must be returned to the Council Monitoring officer within required timescales.
+The Chief Executive must ensure that a gifts and hospitality register is established and maintained.

+- 3.6.5 All Council officers and elected members are required to complete a declaration of interest form annually.
+This must be returned to the Council Monitoring Officer and the Strategic Director of Finance and Customer Services within required timescales. - 3.6.6 Officers should be aware of and have regard to risks of money laundering.
+Money laundering is the process that turns money obtained illegally or through criminal activity into funds that appear lawful and can therefore be spent as if they were from legal sources.
+Examples of money laundering offences include tax evasion, theft, fraud, bribery, corruption, smuggling, modern slavery, human trafficking, drug trafficking and illegal arms sales.
-What this means for Service Users

-- The Council has zero tolerance to fraud and corruption.
-Read the Anti- fraud and Corruption policy - As a rule officers and members should not accept gifts and hospitality.
-Read the Code of Conduct for Officers to find out what to do if you receive a gift or offer of hospitality - You need to complete a declaration of interest return annually.
-The Monitoring Officer will contact you.

-3.6.6 Money Laundering

-Money laundering is defined as:
+The definition of money laundering is broad.
+Money laundering is a process whereby criminals:

+- Retain, disguise, and conceal the proceeds of their crimes; or - Raise, consolidate, or retain funds for use in financing terrorism.

+In UK law money laundering is defined in the Proceeds of Crime Act (2002) and includes all forms of handling or possessing criminal property, including possessing the proceeds of one's own crime, and facilitating any handling or possession of criminal property.

+Criminal property (defined in POCA) constitutes or represents a person's benefit from criminal conduct where the alleged offender knows or suspects that the property in question represents such a benefit.
+Criminal property may take any form, including money or money's worth, securities, tangible property, and intangible property.